trippalamb/Pendulum/README.md

 For more information on the Runge-Kutta algorithm see the npm package of GitHub page for generic-rk.

-The simulation will vary from computer to computer and likely at different points in time.
+The simulation will vary from computer to computer and likely between separate runs.
 This is due to making the choice to run the simulation in real time rather than at a dedicated time step.
 The simulation attempts to update the screen 30 times a second if the computer used to display the simulation can't keep up there can definitely be some variation in error.
 Additionally, some strange behavior can occur if the tab the simulation is open in loses focus.
 The simulation is also subject to standard floating-point errors.
 All distances for the simulation are done in pixels so that the data matches the visualization.

 The visualization of the pendulum is driven by d3.